-E. Conseil Supérieur de la Paix- CONSUP
+F. Conseil supérieur de la paix

-44. CONSUP was created in December 2011 following

-Image 13: Text message between UCDD members detained and "General" William Amuri of Mai Mai Yakutumba the elections in order to foment unrest amongst disgruntled populations who questioned the credibility of the November vote (see paragraph 128 of the interim report).
-Unsuccessful legislative candidates joined forces with senior commanders of former armed groups within the FARDC, notably the FRF and the CNDP.
-In preparatory meetings in the FRF Headquarters in Bukavu in the early weeks of January ex-CNDP officers Lieutenant Colonel Vianney Kazarama and Colonel Seraphin Mirindi24 represented Colonel Makenga.
+44. The Conseil supérieur de la paix (CONSUP) was created in December 2011 following the elections in order to foment unrest among disgruntled populations who questioned the credibility of the November vote (see S/2012/348, para.
+128).
+Unsuccessful legislative candidates joined forces with senior commanders of former armed groups within the FARDC, notably the Federal Republican Forces (FRF) and the CNDP.
+In preparatory meetings at the FRF headquarters in Bukavu in the early weeks of January, ex-CNDP officers Lt.
+Col. Vianney Kazarama and Col. Seraphin Mirindi represented Col. Makenga.
 During the same meeting, Kazarama named the future governors and political representatives for the eastern Congo.
-According to detained former CONSUP members, several individuals attending such meetings claimed the movement had the full support of Rwanda.
+According

-22 M23 officers confirmed for the Group that they are indeed allied to Mai Mai Yakutumba.
+&lt;sup>22 M23 officers confirmed for the Group that they are indeed allied to Mai Mai Yakutumba.

-23 Ex-CNDP Lieutenant Colonel Yusuf Mboneza defected from the FARDC in Beni on 16 June and instead of joining M23 actually remained with Kahasha and Lafontaine to strengthen the UPCP.
+&lt;sup>23 Ex-CNDP Lieutenant Colonel Yusuf Mboneza defected from the FARDC in Beni on 16 June and instead of joining M23 actually remained with Kahasha and Lafontaine to strengthen the UPCP.
+The UPCP is also allied with the FDLR breakaway group Ralliement pour l'unité et la démocratie-URUNANA (RUD) led by "General" Jean-Damascène Ndibabaje, alias "Musare".